pimterry/lambda-git/README.md

 If you want to do something more complicated, you can provide options to change this behaviour.

-The git binary itself comes from [LambCI](https://github.com/lambci/lambci/tree/master/vendor).
+The Git binary itself comes from [LambCI](https://github.com/lambci/lambci/tree/master/vendor).

 ## Changing the installation path: